Table of Contents

 Microscopically, the thyroid consists of thyroid follicles.
-These are lined with a single layer epithelium, the follicular epithelium.
+These are lined with a single layer of epithelium, the follicular epithelium.
 The height of the follicle epithelium varies depending on its functional state.
 If many hormones are currently produced, the number of epithelial cells is higher.

-In the follicular lumen there is a homogeneous mass, the colloid, colored pink in the H & E stain.
+In the follicular lumen, there is a homogeneous mass, the colloid, colored pink in the H & E stain.
 The colloid contains thyroglobulin, the storage form of the thyroid hormones T3 and T4.
-Here the hormones may be stored outside the cell up to two weeks.
+Here, the hormones may be stored outside the cell for up to two weeks.

 In fibrous septa, located between the follicles, there are blood capillaries and lymphatic vessels.
 The thyroid is surrounded by a connective tissue capsule on the outside.

 The iodine-containing thyroid hormones

 T4 and T3 are released through the return transport and hydrolysis of thyroglobulin.
-They consist of two iodinated tyrosine residues whereby T4 consists of four, T3 of three iodine atoms.
+They consist of two iodinated tyrosine residues, whereby T4 consists of four and T3 of three iodine atoms.
 They eventually diffuse into the bloodstream from the cytoplasm of the follicular epithelial cell.

 The functions of the follicular epithelium are regulated through TSH (thyroid stimulating hormone), which is produced by the adenohypophysis.

 C cells and calcitonin

 An enlargement of the thyroid is called goiter.
 This enlargement may be an expression of various thyroid diseases.
-A hypothyroidism (underactive thyroid) may be caused by lack of iodine in nutrition, for example.
+Hypothyroidism (underactive thyroid) may be caused by lack of iodine in the nutrition, for example.
 Hashimoto’s disease, an autoimmune disease, leads to hypothyroidism as well.

-A euthyroid goiter is a goiter occurring during normal hormone production.
+Euthyroid goiter occurs during normal hormone production.
 A goiter may also appear during hyperthyroidism (overactive thyroid).
-This is especially the case in Graves’ disease.
-Here, autoantibodies to TSH receptors of the follicular epithelial cells are formed and stimulate these.
+This is especially observed in the case of Graves’ disease.
+Here, autoantibodies to TSH receptors of the follicular epithelial cells are formed.

 Parathyroid Gland (Epithelium)